CardiacMangoes/CS106/RPeterlinz_SpellChecker_S20/README.md

 A complete, balanced binary tree is achieved using this equation I developed by analyzing the relationship between the size of a sorted list and the index that would be its root in a complete balanced binary tree

-x is the size of the sorted array, r is the index of the root
+x is the size of the sorted array, r is the index of the root starting at 0

 ![equation a](a.png)